bwp91/homebridge-deebot/.github/ISSUE_TEMPLATE/new-issue.md

 ...

-Which version of this plugin (homebridge-ewelink) do you have?
+Which version of this plugin (homebridge-deebot) do you have?

 ...